cshenton/atari-leaderboard/README.md

 I decided to put this together after noticing two things:

 - Many Atari RL papers are selective in what algorithms they compare to.
-- Top human scores are orders of magnitude better than those reported in Dueling DQN paper.
+- Top human scores are orders of magnitude better than the benchmarks reported in Dueling DQN paper.

 | Game | Top Human Score | Top Machine Score | Best | Best Machine | Learning Type |
 | --- | --- | --- | --- | --- | --- |